cthlbrennan/exorcist-priest-game/README.md

 ## Introduction

-Exorcist Priest is a narrative-focused speed typing game which features custom 'hand-pixeled' art and animations designed by Cathal Brennan.
+Exorcist Priest is a narrative-focused speed typing game which features custom 'hand-pixeled' art and animations.
 The website follows a priest returning home to find his family in various states of demonic possession.
 Assuming the role of the priest player character, the player must type Latin exorcism prayers before a timer runs out in order to get to get to the next round and continue to the end of the story.
 The objective of the website is to provide users with an interactive, challenging and humourous experience.
 Users will appreciate the art work, dialogue and humour of the story, as well as the challenge of typing one of multiple randomly selected Latin phrases under pressure.

 ![Responsive designs](documentation/introduction/am-i-responsive.gif)